Request Demo

 To create a fully-functioning Android messaging app, you’ll need the following requirements:

-How to build a chat app in Android?
+How to Create a chat app in Android?

 To begin using the Android Chat SDK, follow these steps: